-During this process, the tooth is cleaned down to the roots.
+During this process, the tooth is cleaned down far beneath the gumline, down to the roots.
 A local anesthetic may be used in order to minimize any pain or discomfort you may feel.
 An ultrasonic tool is used to scrape the deposits off of your teeth.
-If your gum disease is less severe, a standard scraping tool may be used in order to lessen discomfort.
-The doctor may also place fibers that contain antibiotics between your teeth and gums in order to kill bacteria and speed up the healing process.
-If fibers are necessary in order to give you completely clean teeth, they will typically be removed about a week after the procedure is done.

 Come in today, call 915-566-9415, or fill out the form on this page to begin the road to full oral health.
-Your well being and comfort is our greatest concern at Dyer Dental Care, and we will stop at nothing to provide you with the care your smile deserves.
+Your well being and comfort is our greatest concern at Dyer Dental Care, and we aim to provide you with the best care that your smile deserves.

 What to Expect During a Dental Exam & Teeth Cleaning